Rakesh Chandra, MD

 Other interesting structures associated with the nasal and sinus tract:

 - Tear duct (called the nasolacrimal duct): drains tears from the inside corner of the eye into the nasal cavity (figure 1).

-- Eustachian tube opening: this is the tube responsible for clearing air pressure in the ears; it opens into the backside wall of the nasopharynx (figure 3).
+- Eustachian tube: this is the tube responsible for clearing air pressure in the ears; it opens into the back of the sidewall of the nasopharynx (figure 3).

-- Adenoid: this is a collection of tonsil-like tissue that is found at the top of the nasopharynx.
-This usually regresses during puberty, although sometimes it is surgically removed for various reasons.
+- Adenoids: this is a collection of tonsil-like tissue that is found at the top of the nasopharynx beyond the very back of the nasal cavity.
+Although it can be large in children, this tissue usually goes away during puberty, although sometimes it does not and is then, at times, surgically removed for various reasons. (figure 4.)

 Figure 2: CT scan through the face at he level of the maxillary and ethmoid sinuses.
-Note how the ethmoids are really a meshwork of small sinuses.
+Note how the ethmoids are really a honeycomb like structure of small sinuses.
 The nasal septum (S) and middle turbinates (T) are labeled.
 The shaded ovals represent the osteomeatal complexes.

 Figure 3: side view of face showing path of nasal airflow (arrows).
 Other important areas are labeled as indicated:

 F – frontal sinus